Our Policy on Responsible and Sustainable Sourcing of Palm Oils

 Working with Our Suppliers

 Suppliers of palm oil, PKO and palm oil derivatives are expected to meet the requirements of this policy.
 Suppliers are evaluated against our policy expectations.
 If a supplier is not able to meet the expectations outlined in our policy, we will work with them to develop an action plan with time-bound commitments.

 If a supplier is unable or unwilling to take the necessary actions to conform to the expectations outlined in our policy, Colgate-Palmolive may terminate the business relationship with the supplier.
-For example, Colgate-Palmolive may terminate our business relationship with suppliers who choose not to create action plans or fail to meet time-bound commitments and/or suppliers who are suspended from RSPO or equivalent organizations.
+For example, Colgate-Palmolive may terminate a business relationship with a supplier who chooses not to create action plans or fail to meet time-bound commitments and/or suppliers who are suspended from RSPO or equivalent organizations.